Godalming: Commerce and industry

 Three watermills are recorded in the entry for Godalming in Domesday Book.
 Although their identities are uncertain, the present day Catteshall, Hatch and Westbrook Mills on the River Wey are thought to be the likely locations.
 Hatch Mill, close to the parish church, may be the oldest mill site in Godalming.
-Catteshall Mill, to the northeast of the town centre, is first recorded in 1300 and was used for milling corn from c.
+Catteshall Mill, to the north-east of the town centre, is first recorded in 1300 and was used for milling corn from c.
 1660 until 1836.
 The two Westbrook Mills, also on the Wey, are around 100 m apart and are not clearly distinguished in historical records until the mid-19th century, when the upper mill became known as Salgasson Mill.

 Godalming's medieval prosperity was founded on the wool trade.
 The North Downs provided good grazing land for sheep, there were local deposits of Fuller's earth in Surrey and the Wey provided a source of both water and power for fulling mills.
 Like Guildford, to the north, the town specialised in the manufacture of kersey, a coarse cloth, dyed blue.
 (Note: In the 1330s, it became illegal for cloth to be manufactured outside of market or corporate towns.
-Thereafter, in southwest Surrey, cloth could only be produced in Godalming, Guildford and Farnham.)
+Thereafter, in south-west Surrey, cloth could only be produced in Godalming, Guildford and Farnham.)
 Fulling took place at Catteshall Mill between 1300 and 1660, and at the Westbrook Mills in the 17th and early 18th centuries.
 Dyers are known to have been active in the town in the 17th century, but the kersey industry went into a steep decline in the middle of the century.
 Woollen cloth production ended at Guildford in the 1710s, but continued on a small scale in Godalming for around another 100 years.

 Stocking frame held by Godalming Museum.
 (Note: This stocking frame was donated to Godalming Museum in 1936 by Allen, Solly and Company of Arnold, Nottinghamshire.
 The firm operated in Godalming between 1860 and 1888.
 This frame is able to produce four stockings at a time.)